-If the Supreme Court overturns or severely weakens Roe v.
-Wade, it will be up to the states to regulate abortion — and it’s likely many states will take action.
+In the 1973 landmark ruling, the court held that the “right to an abortion fell within the right to privacy ... protected by the 14th Amendment,” according to Oyez.
+But a leaked draft opinion indicated that the court no longer sees Roe v.
+Wade as settled law; when it’s gutted, it will be up to the states to regulate abortion.
 Several states are already poised to immediately put abortion bans into effect with “trigger laws” contingent on Roe v.
-Wade, while others have independently protected the right to abortion through their own state legislatures and constitutions.
+Wade, while others have independently protected the right to abortion and codify Roe through their own state legislatures and constitutions.

-“Either an overturning or an undercutting of Roe would mean that states have much more leeway in enacting restrictions on abortion to the extent that it could even make abortion virtually impossible to get, even if Roe isn’t completely overturned,” Elizabeth Nash, senior state issues manager at the Guttmacher Institute, said in an interview.
+“Either an overturning or an undercutting of Roe would mean that states have much more leeway in enacting restrictions on abortion to the extent that it could even make abortion virtually impossible to get,” Elizabeth Nash, senior state issues manager at the Guttmacher Institute, told Mic in 2018.

 “After the passage of Roe, a handful of states said, ‘If we can ever go back, we want to go back,’” Daniela Kraiem, associate director of the women and the law program at the Washington College of Law at American University, told Mother Jones in 2017.
 Kraiem added that “the point of those laws, up until now, has been largely symbolic,” giving states a way to “allow women to exercise their constitutional rights, but under protest.”

-The North Dakota law is more vague, specifying only that the “statute becomes effective on the date the legislative council approves by motion the recommendation of the attorney general ... that it is reasonably probable that this act [banning abortion] would be upheld as constitutional.”
+Some state laws are a bit more vague.
+North Dakota’s trigger law, for example, specifies only that the “act becomes effective on the date the legislative council approves by motion the recommendation of the attorney general ... that it is reasonably probable that this act [banning abortion] would be upheld as constitutional.”

 The Georgetown Law Journal noted this means it’s possible the law could take effect even without the court specifically ruling on a challenge to Roe v.
 Wade, explaining that “anything that makes the attorney general more likely to conclude that it is ‘reasonably probable’ that courts will uphold the statute could serve as the trigger, including a change in attorneys general if the new officeholder were to have a more sensitive ‘trigger finger.’”